 Updates for Too Much Time on My Hands

-- I revisited this material in April 2020 as Work, Leisure, Tasktime, & Coronavirus Time
+- This material was for Cultural Ecology 2017.
+I revisited it in April 2020 as Work, Leisure, Tasktime, & Coronavirus Time.

 - Julia Brown’s Are You Living in Haste? on The Familiar Strange (November 2017) raises some key points about time.

 - See “You’re Too Busy.
 You Need a ‘Shultz Hour'” by David Leonhardt in the New York Times (April 2017).

 To cite: Antrosio, Jason.
 2017.
 “Too Much Time on My Hands?”
 Living Anthropologically website, https://www.livinganthropologically.com/cultural-ecology-2017/too-much-time-on-my-hands/.
 First posted 16 April 2017.
 Revised 9 April 2020.